jmico/beekeeper/examples/webstomp/README.md

 ### ActiveMQ setup

-This example uses the internal ToyBroker to allow being run out of the box, but to use `chat.html` the WebSockets capabilities of ActiveMQ or RabbitMQ are required (`chat.pl` works fine though).
+This example uses the internal ToyBroker to allow being run out of the box, but to use `client.html` the WebSockets capabilities of ActiveMQ or RabbitMQ are required (`client.pl` works fine though).

 To run this example on a fresh install of ActiveMQ just set `use_toybroker` to false in config file `pool.config.json`.
 Also ensure that `host` addresses in `bus.config.json` and `config.js` match ActiveMQ one.